ayushbisaria/ccaip-headless-sdk-demo/README.md

 ## 💡 Technical Notes

-* The client-side `main.js` fetches the CCaaS configuration (`host`, `companyId`, `menuId`, `tenant`) and the JWT authentication token from the Node.js backend(server).
-This prevents hardcoding sensitive or environment-specific ccaas SDK details directly in the client-side bundle.
+* The client-side `main.js` fetches the ccai-platform configuration (`host`, `companyId`, `menuId`, `tenant`) and the JWT authentication token from the Node.js backend(server).
+This prevents hardcoding sensitive or environment-specific SDK details directly in the client-side bundle.
 * The `server.js` uses `dotenv` to load configurations from its `config/.env` file, ensuring secrets are not exposed in the codebase.
 * The `package-lock.json` files in both `server/` and `client/` are committed to the repository to ensure consistent dependency installations across all environments.